renode/renode-docs/source/introduction/testing.rst

 Integration with Renode is achieved by adding entries to the settings section.
 The ``RENODEKEYWORDS`` variable (initialized by the ``renode-test`` script) contains the path to the `renode-keywords.robot <https://github.com/renode/renode/blob/master/src/Renode/RobotFrameworkEngine/renode-keywords.robot>`_ script responsible for setting up the connection with Renode.
-The rest of the settings configure the suite/test setup and teardowns.
+Other settings configure the suite/test setup and teardowns.

 It is recommented to copy the above ``Settings`` section to each new robot test file.